5 Easy Ways to Stay Fit on Vacation [And Enjoy Yourself!]

 How to stick to a diet plan if you are on one

-The number one strategy that we use to stay on track during vacation is activity.
+The number one strategy that we use to “exercise” on vacation is to participate in a lot of activities.

 When most people think of vacation, they picture themselves sitting on the beach drinking a pina colada, until the sun sets.